raae/gatsby-transformer-cloudinary/code-of-conduct.md

 [Attribution 👩‍🎓](#attribution)

 ## Our Pledge 🤜 🤛

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+To make people feel welcome we as contributors pledge to do our best to not harass anybody for their body size, experience level, disability, ethnicity, age, gender identity and expression, nationality, personal appearance, race, religion, or sexual identity and orientation.
+Please report bad behavior to our _ _ _ _ _@cloudinary.com..

+✅ Cloudinary email adress to report unacceptable behavior _ _ _ _ _@cloudinary.com.

 ## Our Standards 😍 🛡️

-Examples of behavior that contributes to creating a positive environment include:
+To make people feel welcome we as contributors will:

-* Using welcoming and inclusive language
+* Use welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
+* Be respectful of differing viewpoints and experiences
-* Gracefully accepting constructive criticism
+* Gracefully accept constructive criticism
-* Focusing on what is best for the community
+* Focus on what is best for the community
-* Showing empathy towards other community members
+* Show empathy towards other community members

-Examples of unacceptable behavior by participants include:
+To make people feel welcome we as contributors will NOT:

-* The use of sexualized language or imagery and unwelcome sexual attention or advances
+* Use sexualized language or imagery and unwelcome sexual attention or advances
-* Trolling, insulting/derogatory comments, and personal or political attacks
+* Troll, insult, use derogatory comments, and no personal or political attacks
-* Public or private harassment
+* Harass in public or in private
-* Publishing others’ private information, such as a physical or electronic address, without explicit permission
+* Publish others’ private information, such as a physical or electronic address, without explicit permission
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+* Do other things which could be considered inappropriate in a professional setting

 ## Our Responsibilities 🪓 😘

-Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+Project maintainers will clarify what is acceptable behavior and are expected to take appropriate corrective action in response to unacceptable behavior.

-Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this code of conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, divisive, threatening, offensive, or harmful.
+Project maintainers have the right to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that do not follow our code of conduct, or to ban a contributor for other behaviors inappropriate, divisive, threatening, offensive, or harmful.

 ## Scope 🔭 👁️

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
-Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
-Representation of a project may be further defined and clarified by project maintainers.
+Our Code of Conduct applies both within project spaces and in public spaces when somebody is representing our plugins.
+Examples of representing our plugins include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement  🤦‍♀️ 👮‍♀️

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at conduct@gatsbyjs.com.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
-Further details of specific enforcement policies may be posted separately.
+Abusive, harassing or unacceptable behavior may be reported by contacting the project team at _ _ _ _ _@cloudinary.com..
+All complaints will be reviewed and investigated and will result in an appropriate response.
+We will keep the identity of a reporter of an incident secret.

-Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project’s leadership.

-When faced with repeated bad faith comments or harassment after an earnest attempt to mediate an issue, the Gatsby team reserves the right to remove someone from the GitHub repository and/or block them on social media.
-This decision will always be made with consensus from more than one team member.
+✅ Cloudinary email adress to report unacceptable behavior _ _ _ _ _@cloudinary.com.

 ## Attribution 👩‍🎓

-This Code of Conduct is adapted from the [Contributor Covenant](https://contributor-covenant.org/), [version 1.4](https://contributor-covenant.org/version/1/4/).
+Our Code of Conduct is adapted from the [Contributor Covenant](https://contributor-covenant.org/), [version 1.4](https://contributor-covenant.org/version/1/4/).